martinpihrt/OSPy-plugins/plugins/thermostat/README.md

 * Channel:
   Select a DS probe, OSPy sensor or Shelly device.

-* Shelly value:
+* Shelly temperature:
   Select which Shelly temperature value is used.
-This is useful for Shelly devices with more temperature probes.
+This option is shown only for the Shelly Cloud source and is useful for Shelly devices with more temperature probes.
+For example, Temperature 3 means the third temperature value reported by the selected Shelly device.
+DS probes and OSPy sensors do not use this option.

 * Program:
   Select the OSPy program controlled by this thermostat.